- Product

 Of course, the grass isn’t always greener.
 Some of those who joined The Great Resignation with no hesitation are regretting their decision.

-How to stop staff leaving
+How can I stop staff from leaving?

 So, how do you keep employees from leaving?
 Well, first things first, you can’t force anyone to stay and why would you want to?
 But companies can reduce the risk of employees leaving by taking care of them while they still can.